Ionization-based search for magnetic monopoles using the NOvA Far Detector: Offline Analysis

 The dominant background in this analysis arises from the abundant atmospheric muons produced by cosmic-ray interactions.
 These are suppressed using event characteristics, as muon tracks are much less ionizing than the bright monopole signature.
 In addition, atmospheric muons often produce secondary showers, resulting in bulky and fragmented tracks.
 In contrast, a magnetic monopole makes a single, straight, and narrow track with uniform brightness along its path.

 A potential background for highly ionizing monopole candidates comes from cosmogenic muon bundles that traverse the detector nearly simultaneously and in parallel.
+Such closely spaced tracks could overlap and appear as a single highly ionizing event.
 To estimate this contribution, we simulated various muon bundle scenarios, including 2-, 3-, 4-, and 5-muon bundles.
 In each bundle, muons were generated entering the detector at the same position and time with the same angle.
 Additional samples of 2-muon bundles were also produced in which the muons had identical entry positions and angles, but were separated by a finite time offset between their entries into the detector.
 No bundles passed the selection cuts.
 To help estimate their potential contribution in the signal region, the selection cuts were relaxed.
 Still, none of the 2- or 3-muon bundle events passed the relaxed selection criteria; however, a few 4- and 5-muon bundle events did.